muhnehh/qshield/README.md

 ## 🎯 Executive Summary

-**QuantumML** is a cutting-edge **hybrid quantum-classical machine learning framework** that demonstrates the power of combining quantum computing with deep neural networks.
+**Huantum** is a cutting-edge **hybrid quantum-classical machine learning framework** that demonstrates the power of combining quantum computing with deep neural networks.
 This is **production-grade research code** showcasing:

 - ✨ **Parameterized Quantum Circuits (PQC)** as learnable quantum neural layers
 - 🔬 **Variational Quantum Eigensolver (VQE)-inspired** training approach